Is the U.S. Bank Visa Platinum Card worth it?

 If you’re interested in earning cash back or other rewards on your purchases, you’ll be disappointed in the U.S. Bank Visa Platinum Card’s lack of a rewards program and welcome bonus.

-There are credit cards available that offer both zero-interest promotional periods and an ongoing rewards structure (think: the Citi® Double Cash Card), so it’s worth it to investigate other balance transfer card options.
+There are credit cards available that offer both intro APR promotional periods and an ongoing rewards structure (think: the Citi® Double Cash Card), so it’s worth it to investigate other balance transfer card options.

 You need a credit card for overseas travel